matus-barta/personal-web/blogposts/simple-nodejs-project.md

 - [Typescript](https://www.typescriptlang.org/)
 - [Jest](https://jestjs.io/) - for testing
 - [Docker](https://www.docker.com/) and Docker-Compose - to run on homelab docker server
-- [GitHub actions](https://github.com/features/actions) - to run CI/CD for docker container publishing
+- [GitHub Actions](https://github.com/features/actions) - to run CI/CD for publishing to docker container repository

 ### How to get started with development